-- (h) For parks and recreation facilities, the development must meet one of the following two standards: - (1) At the time of development order or permit is issued, the necessary facilities and services must be in place or under actual construction; or
+(h) For parks and recreation facilities, the development must meet one of the following two standards:

-- (2) A development order or permit is issued with a stipulation that, at the time of the issuance of a certificate of occupancy or its functional equivalent, the acreage for the necessary facilities and services to serve the new development is dedicated to or acquired by the local government; and - a.
-The necessary facilities and services needed to serve the new development are scheduled to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent as provided in the adopted Lee County five-year schedule of capital improvements; or - b.
-At the time the development order or permit is issued, the necessary facilities and services are the subject of a binding executed agreement that requires the necessary facilities and services to serve the new development to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent; or - c.
+(1) At the time of development order or permit is issued, the necessary facilities and services must be in place or under actual construction; or a.
+The necessary facilities and services needed to serve the new development are scheduled to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent as provided in the adopted Lee County five-year schedule of capital improvements; or b.
+At the time the development order or permit is issued, the necessary facilities and services are the subject of a binding executed agreement that requires the necessary facilities and services to serve the new development to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent; or c.
 At the time the development order or permit is issued, the necessary facilities and services are guaranteed in an enforceable development agreement, pursuant to F.S. § 163.3220, or an agreement or a development order issued pursuant to F.S. ch.
-380, to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent. - (i) Determination of road facility capacity.
-In determining the capacity of a road facility, the director will include existing roadways and committed improvements, as provided in Policy 37.3.2 of the Lee Plan.
+380, to be in place or under actual construction not more than one year after issuance of a certificate of occupancy or its functional equivalent.